A Quick One

 A Quick One is the second studio album by the English rock band the Who, released on 9 December 1966.
 In the United States, where the song "Happy Jack" was a top 40 hit, the album was released in April 1967 under the title Happy Jack with a slightly altered track listing.

-Unlike other albums by the Who, where guitarist Pete Townshend was the primary or sole songwriter, A Quick One features significant songwriting contributions from all band members, with lead vocalist Roger Daltrey contributing one song, and bassist John Entwistle and drummer Keith Moon each contributing two.
-The album also included a cover of the Holland–Dozier–Holland song "Heat Wave" and ends with a musical suite titled "A Quick One, While He's Away", which served as an inspiration for later rock operas that the Who would become known for.
+Unlike other albums by the Who, on which guitarist Pete Townshend was the primary or sole songwriter, A Quick One features significant songwriting contributions from all band members; lead vocalist Roger Daltrey contributed one song, and bassist John Entwistle and drummer Keith Moon each contributed two.
+The album also included a cover of the Holland–Dozier–Holland song "Heat Wave" and ends with a musical suite titled "A Quick One, While He's Away", which served as an inspiration for later rock operas for which the Who would become known.

 Background

 The Who's second studio album departs from the R&B emphasis of their debut, My Generation.
-Manager Chris Stamp had signed a deal with New Action Publishing which advanced £500 to each band member for contributing two songs each to the new album, though Roger Daltrey only wrote one ("See My Way").
-The result is the Who album least dominated by Pete Townshend's songwriting; Townshend claimed that this push for equal contribution led to the exclusion of the band's recent hit singles he had written, including "I'm a Boy" and "Happy Jack".
+Co-manager Chris Stamp had signed a deal with New Action Publishing which advanced £500 to each band member for contributing two songs each to the new album, though Roger Daltrey only wrote one ("See My Way").
+The outcome is the Who album least dominated by Pete Townshend's songwriting; Townshend claimed that this push for equal contribution led to the exclusion of the band's recent hit singles he had written, including "I'm a Boy" and "Happy Jack".
 Because the other members were new to songwriting, Townshend also ended up helping them demo their songs.